TomTang01/cse15l-lab-reports/labreport5/lab8&9report.md

 **Student Post:**
 ```
 Hi, I am currently having some issues with the grade.sh in lab6.
 When I run the code with
-the correct methods, it shows a compile error.
+the correct methods (bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected), it shows a compile error.
 Here is a screenshot:
 ```
 ![Image](https://github.com/TomTang01/cse15l-lab-reports/blob/main/labreport5/output.png)
 ```